 Prior authorization does not guarantee payment.
 Provider and enrollee eligibility requirements that are not met may result in the denial of payment.
 Comprehensive billing information can be found in the Billing Guidelines Manual, available online at:

 DOH-Contracted Prior Authorization Official

-In the summer of 2011, a change was implemented to the non-emergency transportation program in several counties.
-The Department of Health (DOH) contracted with a transportation manager, Medical Answering Services to commence operations as the Prior Authorization Official in various voluntarily participating counties, under the counsel of DOH Medicaid Transportation Policy Unit staff, as illustrated in the table below:
+The Department of Health (DOH) has contracted with a transportation manager, Medical Answering Services to function as the Prior Authorization Official in the following voluntarily participating counties: